Service Areas

 Fuel Delivery / Out of Gas Service: Ran out of fuel due to inaccurate fuel gauge, misjudging remaining range, or simply forgetting to fill up.
 We bring enough gasoline or diesel to get you to the nearest gas station, typically 2-3 gallons.
 Fuel delivery is especially common on highways where the next exit is miles away or in unfamiliar areas where drivers don't know gas station locations.
 We carry fuel in approved safety containers and follow proper safety protocols.

 Lockout Service / Car Door Unlocking: Locked keys inside vehicle—extremely common with push-button start vehicles where key fob is locked inside.
 We safely unlock your vehicle door without damaging paint, windows, locks, or weather stripping using professional lockout tools.
 Lockout calls surge during stressful situations: after events when people rush to leave, in parking lots when grabbing shopping bags or kids' sports equipment, during rain when people exit quickly, and in the chaos of daily life.
-We've unlocked cars at AT&T Stadium parking lots, UT Arlington campus, shopping malls, apartment complexes, school parking lots, and driveways throughout Tarrant County.
+We've unlocked cars at AT&T Stadium parking lots, UT Arlington campus, shopping malls, apartment complexes, school parking lots, and driveways throughout the corridor.

 Emergency Roadside Assistance: General category for other roadside problems—minor mechanical issues, overheating (we can add coolant if that's the simple fix), stuck in mud/snow (limited winching available), and other situations where you need immediate help to get mobile or safely off the roadside.
 Call us to describe your situation and we'll let you know if we can help or if you need a tow truck.